 Conclusion

 Choosing the right sleeping pad can be a daunting task.
+Good sleep quality can make or break a backpacking trip.
 This essential piece of backpacking gear can be very expensive, but we think spending more here is often worth it.
 Hopefully, this will help you narrow your choices in searching for the perfect sleeping pad for your needs.
 We'll continue to add the best and most promising products into this category to find the best sleeping pads available so everyone sleeps well in the backcountry.